Stratio/stratio-connector-hdfs/README.md

 ======================

-Add new spacial HDFS configuration :
+Add new special HDFS configuration :

 Add "DiferentPartitions" to true in the ConnectorClusterConfig options to create hdfs structure with diferents file partitions of the data table;